mattlee821/001_glycosuria_GWAS/README.md

 ## Title

-Common variation on chromosome 16 is associated with glycosuria in
+Common variation at 16p11.2 is associated with glycosuria in pregnancy:
-pregnancy: Findings from a genome-wide association study in European women.
+Findings from a genome-wide association study in European women.

 ## Citation